flow-ai/flowai-api-docs/source/includes/_messaging.md

 Instead, the API will send a POST request to your configured [webhook](#webhooks) whenever a reply is being sent.

+For some queries we added an optional sync support.
+To enable sync mode add sync=enabled flag to supported query.

 ![Receive replies using Webhooks](/images/receiving.svg "Receiving replies from Flow.ai")

 ## Sending messages